MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-client-policy-service.md

 The following are the basic steps for creating a policy configuration.

 1. Sign into the [portal](https://aka.ms/o365clientmgmt), review the terms, and then choose **Accept**.
-2. On the **Office Customization Tool** page, choose **Policy configuration**.
+2. On the **Office Customization** page, choose **Got to Office policy management**.
 3. On the **Policy configurations** page, choose **Create**.
 4. On the **Create policy configuration** page, do the following:
    - Enter a name.
    - Provide a description (optional).
    - Select the AAD-based security group that is assigned to the policy configuration.
-You can only assign one group to a policy configuration, and a group can only have one policy configuration assigned to it.
+Each policy configuration can only be assigned to one group, and each group can only be assigned one policy configuration.
    - Configure the policy settings to be included in the policy configuration.
 You can search on the policy setting name to find the policy setting that you want to configure.
+You can also filter on the application and whether the policy has been configured.
 5. After you've made your selections, choose **Create**.

 To change a policy configuration, select the policy configuration on the **Policy configurations** page, and then choose **Edit**.
 Make the appropriate changes and then choose **Save**.
+You can find the configured policies by filtering on status.

 If you want to create a new policy configuration that is similar to an existing policy configuration, select the existing policy configuration on the **Policy configurations** page, and then choose **Copy from**.
 Make the appropriate changes and then choose **Save**.

-## Managing policy configurations [add]
+## Managing policy configurationss

-View the health of a policy configuration [add]

-Sorting and filtering [add]
+The health of each policy configuration, including whether the policy has been applied to the client devices in the group, is shown on the **Policy configurations** page.
+To see more details about any errors, you can click the health status for a policy configuration.

+To see which policies are configured when you are editing a policy configuration, choose **Status**, and then choose **Configured**.
+You can also filter by application.

+To change the priority order for the policy configurations, click **Reorder priority** on the **Policy configurations** page.

 ## How the policy configuration is applied